ArashiJF/ansible-to-migrate/README.md

 To build the dockers, move to the server directory and type the following command:
         docker build -t server:16.04 .

+To launch the containers type the following command in the root folder:
+        ./create_dockers.sh server:16.04

 Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
 The stack can be deployed using the following